| North East - Yorkshire - North West and Scotland |

 youth and the "Sadistic" but skilled drunken master, but trust me its

 worth seeing.
 The character of Beggar So is also something of a famous figure in Hong Kong cinema, with inspired creations turning up in other films.
 He is played here by Siu Tien Yuen (also known as Simon Yuen) the founder of the legendary stunt team: The Yuen Clan, one of the most influential cinematic action groups in the world, whose father is also to renowned choreographer and director of this film Yuen Woo Ping.
-The Beggar So
+The

 delights in tormenting Fei Hung.
 Each regime he